flexera-public/policy_templates/security/aws/unencrypted_elb_listeners/README.md

-## AWS AWS Elastic Load Balancer Encryption Check Policy Template
+## AWS Elastic Load Balancer Encryption Check Policy Template

 ### What it does